cjxyyzs/ENF-SAH-Dataset/README.md

 * Step 1: Data Preparation

     To begin, you'll need to gather the necessary audio files that include ENF signals, corresponding reference signals, and a reference database for a specific time to facilitate later experimental verification.
 For instance, you can make use of '02.wav' from the 'enf_audio' folder, 'ref_02.wav' from the 'ref_audio' folder, and '2,19, 21, 24.wav' from the 'ref_one_day' folder to achieve the desired results.
 * Step 2: Data Preprocessing

    Moving on to the next stage, start by reading the '02.wav' audio file.
 Subsequently, apply bandpass filtering to remove any noise that falls outside the designated frequency band.
 Additionally, since the reference files 'ref_02.wav' and '2,19, 21, 24.wav' are noise-free, you can directly extract information from them using the Short Time Fourier Transform (STFT) technique.

 * Step 3: Data Processing

   In this pivotal step, the ENF harmonic signals obtained in Step 2 undergo the AWHR processing, following the workflow illustrated in the accompanying figure.
-You can find the MATLAB program necessary for this processing in the "AWHR" folder.
- By following these steps, you'll be able to effectively utilize AWHR to process ENF signals, enhancing the quality of your audio data.
+You can find the MATLAB program necessary for this processing in the "AWHR" folder.By following these steps, you'll be able to effectively utilize AWHR to process ENF signals, enhancing the quality of your audio data.

 <div align=center>
 <img src="./figures/flowchart.svg" width="60%" />